Missouri

 Population: ~128,000

-Home to the University of Missouri, a major center for education and research.
+Home to the University of Missouri, a vibrant and rapidly growing college city recognized as a national leader for startup culture and healthcare research.

 5